Supplier Management and Product Safety Tips Every Amazon Seller Should Know

 Action: The seller followed the verification checklist, contacted the issuing body, and discovered the certificate number did not match the factory name.

-Decision: They switched to a verified supplier with higher unit cost, then updated packaging and documentation to match compliance needs.
+Decision: They switched to a verified supplier with a higher unit cost, then updated packaging and documentation to match compliance needs.

 Result: They avoided a major launch delay and reduced returns after improving product consistency.